warp-ds/tech-docs/docs/components/checkbox/android.md

 }
 ```

-To display a disbaled checkbox - either set the style to WarpCheckboxStyle.Disabled or set enabled to false
+To display a disabled checkbox - either set the style to WarpCheckboxStyle.Disabled or set enabled to false
 ```kotlin example
 WarpCheckbox(
     text = "Check this!",